top of page

 Niles bio 2022.jpg

-Meredith is an interdisciplinary food systems scientist that studies behavior and policy in social-ecological food systems and health.
-Her research focus is primarily in advancing efforts to achieve sustainable food security and improve health and environmental outcomes from food systems.
+Meredith is an interdisciplinary food systems scientist that studies behavior and policy across agriculture and food systems.
+Her research focus is in advancing efforts to achieve sustainable food security and improve health, environmental, and rural livelihood outcomes in food systems.
+Her two primary areas of research focus include 1) farmer's adoption of sustainable management practices and 2)Improving food security, nutrition and health outcomes during climate change and public health crises.

 RECENT PUBLICATIONS